KatoKode/JSON/README.md

 ---

 # LEAVE A STAR
-If you like the KatoKode BTree repository by all means leave a STAR to encourage others to visit.
+If you like the KatoKode JSON repository by all means leave a STAR to encourage others to visit.

 Thanks, and Have Fun!